 The conference planning committee has several exciting sessions in development that are felt to be of interest to the regulated community.
 We invite you to submit an abstract on any topic within the session of your choosing below.
 Please keep in mind that the audience is generally composed of attorneys, regulators, environmental managers, and consultants.

 Abstract length cannot be more than 500 words and a title is required.
 The presentations should last no longer than 30 minutes, including time for questions and answers.
-We may be able to allow a small number of the abstract presentations to last for 45 minutes.
-In your submittal, please indicate whether your presentation is intended to be geared for 30 or 45 minutes.
-If you have indicated a 45-minute presentation upon selection of your abstract, we will advise whether you have been accepted for 45 minutes.
-Please be aware that due to the development of the program for the conference, even if you indicated a 45-minute presentation, there is a possibility that the Conference Committee may have to limit you to 30 minutes.
+We are trying to ensure that all sessions end at the same time to facilitate moving from room to room.
 Long form papers are not strictly required, but some form of written materials (PowerPoint presentations are certainly acceptable) must be submitted in advance and approved by the Conference Committee.
 The conference committee will also entertain submissions for topic specific panel discussions.
 A bio should also be submitted at the time of abstract submission and may be refined upon selection.

 We cannot accept abstracts that are submitted late.
 Our review schedule is too tight to accommodate late submissions so, please get your abstract in on time.
 Please note that, in accordance with A&WMA guidelines, speakers selected on the basis of an abstract submittal will only receive a one day complimentary conference registration.
 Speakers would be required to pay the daily conference fee for attendance on days other than the day that includes his/her presentation.